 At this point both Adventure Self and Sloth Self sat up and said, “Wow!”

 Sacred Mexico Cenotes

-Big fat pools that played an important role in ancient Mayan society.
+These mysterious pools played an important role in ancient Mayan society.
 As there are no lakes or above ground rivers in the Yucatan, cenotes were a prime source of water for the Mayans and they considered them sacred.

-It’s hard enough to put on a bikini when you’re anywhere but a beach (and even then it’s no picnic).
-It’s even harder when you’re strapped into a harness, leaning off the back of a platform staring into a black abyss.
+The scariest part was when I was strapped into a harness, leaning off the back of a platform staring into a black abyss.

 It probably wasn’t the ideal moment to recall the ancient Mayans believed cenotes were an entrance to the underworld, the Xibalba, a place inhabited by gods and bad spirits.

 I can still back out, I thought.
 Others in our group had opted to walk into the cenote via a tunnel instead, and the burly guy who was supposed to go before me had just backed out.

 But, I thought, I’ve just been blessed by a shaman, and that is some powerful protection.